LitiQuest 2026: Half the Room Is Already Behind

 The firms I was most impressed by at LitiQuest weren't talking about AI products.
 They were talking about AI roles.

-They've moved past "which AI tool should we buy?" and into "where does AI sit in our operation?"
-They're assigning AI responsibilities the same way they'd assign work to a new hire.
-Intake qualification.
-Provider identification.
-Record organization.
-Initial case evaluation.
-These firms aren't using AI to assist with tasks—they're delegating tasks to AI the way you'd delegate to a paralegal or associate.
+They have moved past "which AI tool should we buy?" and into "where does AI sit in our operation?"
+They are assigning AI responsibilities the same way they would assign work to a new hire.
+These workflows include intake qualification, provider identification, record organization, and initial case evaluation.
+These firms are not using AI to assist with isolated tasks; they are delegating entire workflows the way you would delegate to a paralegal or associate.

 The Real Question